vidi-insights/vidi-mqtt-metrics/README.md

 - __Lead Maintainer:__ [Dean McDonnell][Lead]
 - __Sponsor:__ [nearForm][Sponsor]

-A Vidi: Metrics plugin that generates metrics [Seneca][].
+A Vidi: Metrics plugin that collects [MQTT.js][] messages.
 Can be ran as a plugin or as a stand-alone micro-service.
-Used on both collectors and emitters.
+Used on collectors only.

 - __Work in progress:__ This module is currently a work in progress.